MicroEJ/Tool-Project-Template-VEEPort/README.md

 | Stop bits       | <Stop bits value>       |
 | Flow control    | <Flow control value>    |

-If flashed, the pre-compiled application outputs `Hello World` on the UART.

 Please refer to the <BOARD_MANUFACTURER> documentation available  [here](<board_logs_setup_documentation_url>) for more details.